redhat-openstack/website/source/api/load-balance-openstack-api.html.md

     # service openstack-glance-registry start
     # service openstack-glance-api start

+On the original controller node, restart the OpenStack Glance API and registry services:

+    # service openstack-glance-registry restart
+    # service openstack-glance-api restart

 #### Nova

 On the new controller nodes, install the OpenStack Nova service and the Cinder client: